VisualNeuroscience-UH/CxSystem/README.md

 # CxSystem, A Flexible Cortical Simulation Framework

-a cerebral cortex simulation framework, which operates on personal computers, and tested the simulation software with a simplification of a recently published comprehensive cortical microcircuit model [1].
+CxSystem is a cerebral cortex simulation framework, which operates on personal computers, and tested the simulation software with a simplification of a recently published comprehensive cortical microcircuit model [1].
 The CxSystem aims at easy testing and buildup of diverse models at single cell